native-fox-2019/e-commerce/README.md

 # e-commerce

 This is the documentation for using FOOTSALT API.
-The base url for this API is `https://whispering-cliffs-47024.herokuapp.com`
+The base url for this API is `https://safe-citadel-27291.herokuapp.com`

+You can kindly visit the website here https://footsalt-customer.firebaseapp.com/

 ### 1. Register (If you Already have an account, you can skip this part, Only register new Costumer)